 Another layer to think about in this area is that we are on the cusp of the baby-boomer generation becoming within the average age of cataract development.
 Why does this matter?
 The numbers listed above in point #1 are numbers taken in 2015.
 Each year, the average cataract surgeon will take on more cases just to handle the demand, and it’s only going to increase as the baby boomers develop cataracts and need surgery.
 This means that the need for more instrumentation will only be inevitable in the coming years.

 To sum up, it’s a very complex situation that requires a lot of instruments and attention to detail to pull off a smooth cataract day.
 By now you are probably trying to factor how much it’s going to cost in purchasing instruments and phaco handpieces to keep up with the demand.
-Maybe you are already here in your facility.
 Before you invest, consider Surgical Direct’s Mobile Cataract Services.